Stevanato Group (NYSE:STVN) Releases FY 2022 Earnings Guidance

 Stevanato Group Dividend Announcement

 The business also recently disclosed a — dividend, which was paid on Wednesday, July 13th.
-Stockholders of record on Tuesday, June 14th were paid a dividend of $0.051 per share.
+Shareholders of record on Tuesday, June 14th were paid a dividend of $0.051 per share.
 The ex-dividend date was Monday, June 13th.
-This represents a dividend yield of 0.4%.
+This represents a yield of 0.4%.

 About Stevanato Group